Zer0xTJ/GodotMattohaLobbySystem/README.md

 Now select `MattohaServer` node and assign your custom MiddlewareNode to `Server Middleware` property.

-The following table describe the middleware methods that you can use to customiae your server side logic:
+The following table describe the middleware methods that you can use to customize your server side logic:

 | Method              | Description                                              |
 ----------------------|----------------------------------------------------------|